andredesousa/css-best-practices/README.md

 ## Avoid reactive !important

-`!important` is fine and it’s a, well, important tool.
+`!important` is fine and it's a, well, important tool.
 However, should only be used in certain circumstances.
 `!important` should only ever be used proactively, not reactively.
 For example, we will always want errors to be red, so this rule is totally fine.
-Where is bad is when it is used reactively, that is, it’s used to get someone out of a specificity problem and force things to work.
+Where is bad is when it is used reactively, that is, it's used to get someone out of a specificity problem and force things to work.
 Using reactively is just a way of circumventing the problems caused by ill-formed CSS.
-It doesn’t fix any problems, it only fixes the symptoms.
+It doesn't fix any problems, it only fixes the symptoms.

 ## Avoid IDs